Back

 1. Cold Storage: The vast majority of user assets are held in geographically distributed, air-gapped cold storage.
 These facilities utilize Hardware Security Modules (HSMs) that have achieved the highest U.S. government security ratings.

-2. Insurance: Gemini maintains $125 million in digital asset insurance for its hot wallet.
-This protects against exchange-level breaches, though it does not cover individual account hacks resulting from poor user password hygiene.
+2. Insurance: Gemini maintains $125 million in insurance coverage for its hot wallet.
+This protects against exchange-level breaches, but it does not cover individual account hacks caused by poor user password hygiene.

 3. Regulatory Status: As a New York Trust Company, Gemini is subject to regular audits and must meet strict capital reserve requirements.
 It publishes periodic Proof of Reserves (PoR) to demonstrate that all customer funds are held 1:1.